-The history and anthropology of western Nepal is complex and fascinating.
-Majority of Peoples' are Hindu and Tibetans make up only a small part of the population, although they have the significant influence on the area through trading.
-Tibetan styles home with the flat roofs covered with the packed earth suited in the semiarid conditions of the area behind Dhaulagiri.
-In many villages the houses are packed closely together one atop another, climbing up the hillside and sharing common roofs with the few stairs inside the dwellings.
+The history and anthropology of western Nepal is complex but fascinating.
+It has very less population, though they have the significant influence on the area through trading.
+In many villages the houses are built closely together one atop another, climbing up the hillside and sharing common roofs with the few stairs inside the dwellings.
 Tibetan-style houses can be found here where people climb from one level to another on carved log ladders situated outside the house.

-Cultural roots extend north into Tibet and west to Kumaon in India.
+Cultural root of this region extends from north to Tibet, where as in west it extends to Kumaon in India.
 The Chhetris of western Nepal are categorized into three groups: Thakuris, who are the aristocracy; normal Chhetris as found throughout Nepal; and Matwali Chhetris, "those who drink liquor".
-The status of Matwali Chhetris is fascinating because many Tibetan immigrants long ago masqueraded as Chhetris.
+The status of Matwali Chhetris is enthralling because many Tibetan immigrants long ago masqueraded as Chhetris.
 For many generations they have evolved their own form of religion that is a peculiar mixture of Hinduism and Buddhism.
 The trekking season is from late spring and throughout the summer until late October.

 Below are the trekking destinations accessible in Western Region of Nepal.